awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2config-service.md

 + `Ec2ConfigureRDP`—Sets up a self\-signed certificate on the instance, so users can securely access the instance using Remote Desktop\.
 This feature is disabled on Windows Server 2008 and Windows Server 2012 instances because they can generate their own certificates\.
 + `Ec2OutputRDPCert`—Displays the Remote Desktop certificate information to the console so that the user can verify it against the thumbprint\.
 + `Ec2SetDriveLetter`—Sets the drive letters of the mounted volumes based on user\-defined settings\.
 By default, when an Amazon EBS volume is attached to an instance, it can be mounted using the drive letter on the instance\.
 To specify your drive letter mappings, edit the `DriveLetterConfig.xml` file located in the `EC2ConfigService\Settings` directory\.
 + `Ec2WindowsActivate`—The plug\-in handles Windows activation\.
 It checks to see if Windows is activated\.
-If not, it updates the KMS client settings, and then activates Windows\.
+If not, it updates the AWS KMS client settings, and then activates Windows\.

-  To modify the KMS settings, edit the `ActivationSettings.xml` file located in the `EC2ConfigService\Settings` directory\.
+  To modify the AWS KMS settings, edit the `ActivationSettings.xml` file located in the `EC2ConfigService\Settings` directory\.
 + `Ec2DynamicBootVolumeSize`—Extends Disk 0/Volume 0 to include any unpartitioned space\.
 + `Ec2HandleUserData`—Creates and runs scripts created by the user on the first launch of an instance after Sysprep is run\.
 Commands wrapped in script tags are saved to a batch file, and commands wrapped in PowerShell tags are saved to a \.ps1 file \(corresponds to the User Data check box on the Ec2 Service Properties dialog box\)\.
 + `Ec2ElasticGpuSetup`—Installs the Elastic GPU software package if the instance is associated with an elastic GPU\.